-The Biggest Hair Color Trend for 2020 Is a Throwback You’ll Be Happy To See Again
+The Throwback Hair Color Trend for 2021 You’ll Be Thrilled To Welcome Back

 Say buh-bye to balayage.

-While balayaged beach hair (think Blake Lively or Carrie Bradshaw circa-movie sequel) has been all that and a bag of chips for the majority of the late 2010s, 2020 is kicking off the new decade with a throwback hair color trend: one-dimensional color.
+While balayaged beach hair (think Blake Lively or Carrie Bradshaw circa-movie sequel) has been all that and a bag of chips for the majority of the late 2010s, 2021 is gearing up to be more put-together and low-maintenance at the same time with a throwback hair color trend we're ready to get on board with: one-dimensional color.
 And it has us calling up the salon to cancel that hair painting sesh.

 Instead of asking for multi-dimensional strokes of hair color to be applied sporadically up and down the hair shaft, we’re seeing a growing desire for glossy, all-over color (also known as single-process color) emphasized with only select highlights.
 For example, you can choose to just lighten up the strands that frame your face for definition.